2021 Western Kentucky tornado: Dawson Springs, Barnsley, and Bremen

 Beyond Dawson Springs, the tornado tracked to the northeast, passing north of Ilsley and through the rural community of Carbondale, weakening slightly to high-end EF3 strength but continuing to cause major damage.
 Farm outbuildings and mobile homes were demolished, and houses sustained major damage or were destroyed.
 Additional high-end EF3 damage occurred and another tornado emergency was issued as it moved through Barnsley, just south of Earlington and Helca, and just north of Mortons Gap.
 Almost every house in the small community was damaged or destroyed, including some that were leveled, though they were not well-constructed.
 A train on the CSX Henderson Subdivision adjacent to US 41 in the town was derailed, as were 25 multi-ton freight cars, several of which were thrown from the tracks; one was tossed into a house.
 Thousands of large trees were downed and vehicles were flipped.
 Past Barnsley, the tornado crossed over the CSX Cut-Off Main line and I-69 before passing through an unpopulated, swampy area, where large trees were snapped or uprooted, and damage was rated EF2.

 Continuing into northern Muhlenberg County, another tornado emergency was issued for the community of Bremen as the tornado approached from the southwest.
-It abruptly intensified to its peak intensity of high-end EF4 with 190 mph winds as it crossed and paralleled KY 175 through the north side of town.
+It abruptly intensified to its peak intensity of high-end EF4 strength with estimated winds of 190 mph winds as it crossed and paralleled KY 175 through the north side of town.
 Many homes were destroyed along this portion of its path, including several that were completely swept away with little debris remaining.
 Large trees were denuded and debarked, grass was scoured from the ground, and vehicles were thrown through the air and mangled.
 Some of the worst damage in Bremen occurred along Bethlehem Cemetery Road, where a row of four homes were completely swept away with only their foundations remaining, and debris was scattered long distances through fields across the street.
 Concrete floor slabs were torn from the foundation of one home and shattered, while the paved driveway of another residence was cracked and scoured.
 Houses that were farther away from the center of the damage path sustained roof and exterior wall loss.
 Mobile homes, barns, garages, and other outbuildings were also destroyed.
 At Bethlehem Baptist Church, a brick exterior wall was blown out and was shifted slightly off of its foundation, while Church Street General Baptist Church lost much of its roof.

 Eleven people were killed in and around Bremen, and others were injured.
 Among the fatalities was District Judge Brian Crick, who represented Muhlenberg and McLean counties, as confirmed in a statement from the Supreme Court of Kentucky on December 11.
 After the tornado left Bremen, some weakening occurred; it crossed US 431 south of Stroud, where some houses and mobile homes were damaged or destroyed, and hundreds of large trees were snapped and denuded.
 Damage in this area was rated EF2 to low-end EF3.